Paralegent AI

 Orchestrator

-18+ is the branded minimum — the agent count scales dynamically with your rulebook.
-Add a category to your rulebook, and a new specialist agent is created automatically.
+18+ is the branded minimum — the agent count scales dynamically with your playbook.
+Add a category to your playbook, and a new specialist agent is created automatically.
 No code changes required.

 Architecture Comparison